Nihan bariş

 How to use Take Profit and Stop Loss in Forex trading

-Take Profit (TP) and Stop Loss (SL) are two significant tools that can help traders in capital and risk management as an essential part of trading strategies.
+Take Profit (TP) and Stop Loss (SL) stand as two pivotal instruments that aid traders in the crucial task of capital and risk management, forming an integral part of any trading strategy.

 How to use Take Profit and Stop Loss in Forex trading How to use Take Profit and Stop Loss in Forex trading